Mathcad Worksheets by Astroger

 6. Sun Altitudes for Sextant Practice

-This worksheet provides an algorithm for predicting the sun's altitude and azimuth with respect to an Earth-fixed observer.
-Given your latitude and longitude, and an input file of local times of interest on a date of interest, sunalts.mcd will calculate for you the sun's altitude and azimuth at those times.
+This worksheet provided an algorithm for predicting the sun's altitude and azimuth with respect to an Earth-fixed observer.
+Given your latitude and longitude, and an input file of local times of interest on a date of interest, sunalts.mcd would calculate for you the sun's altitude and azimuth at those times.

-Thus, if you take a sequence of sun altitude measurements with a sextant, the worksheet will compute for you what results you should get, as a check on your skill in making "sun shots".
+Thus, if you took a sequence of sun altitude measurements with a sextant, the worksheet would compute for you what results you should get, as a check on your skill in making "sun shots".

-You need not have an interest in celestial navigation to find this worksheet useful.
-Want to know the sun's altitude, and its azimuth direction from your house, at the beginning of each daylight hour on some date of interest?
-The sunalts.mcd worksheet will allow you to calculate these data quickly and accurately.
-All you have to do is to (1) use, say, Windows Notepad to set up the local times of interest in the file times.prn, (2) change the year, month, and day in the worksheet itself, and (3) also change the latitude, longitude, height, and time zone offset in the worksheet.
-Then click on "Calculate Worksheet" in Mathcad's Math menu and scroll down to the page containing the worksheet's results.
+You needed not to have an interest in celestial navigation to have found this worksheet useful.
+Suppose you wanted to know the sun's altitude and its azimuth direction from your house, at the beginning of each daylight hour on some date of interest.
+The sunalts.mcd worksheet would have allowed you to calculate these data quickly and accurately.
+All you had to do was to (1) use, say, Windows Notepad to set up the local times of interest in the file times.prn, (2) change the year, month, and day in the worksheet itself, and (3) also change the latitude, longitude, height, and time zone offset in the worksheet.
+Then clicked on "Calculate Worksheet" in Mathcad's Math menu and scrolled down to the page containing the worksheet's results.

 Back | Top